usmiva/iris-task/README.md

 [Schopf et al. (2024)](https://arxiv.org/pdf/2410.05770) investigate few-shot multi-label classification, addressing a challenge often overlooked: many scientific papers straddle multiple research areas.
 Their work demonstrates that arXiv’s hierarchical, overlapping subject categories make it ideal for multi-label learning.
 By using few-shot methods, they showed how models can generalize across hundreds of categories with minimal supervision, emphasizing arXiv’s value for low-resource and transfer-learning scenarios.

 Most recently, [Rahman et al. (2025)](https://arxiv.org/pdf/2510.05495) revisite large-scale multi-class classification, but with an emphasis on practical recommendation and automated sorting systems.
-Their work highlighted the continuing relevance—and difficulty—of cleanly assigning papers to single subject areas.
-Even with traditional machine-learning pipelines, arXiv still poses challenges due to overlapping domains, evolving research trends, and diverse writing styles.
-Their results underscore that even as modeling techniques evolve, arXiv remains a demanding benchmark for a large spectre of NLP tasks.

 The experiment in this setup is in the scope of fine-tuning BERT-like model on this dataset.
 19 Parent Categories are used in the experiment.